This Is What Happens When You Hit Your Kids

 Former NFL star Charles Barkley defended Peterson's actions, claiming, "I'm a black guy ...
 I'm from the South…Whipping — we do that all the time.
 Every black parent in the South is going to be in jail under those circumstances."

-Yet a recent poll showed that eight out of ten black people and seven out of ten white people approved of physically punishing children.
-Here is a video of a southern white male judge beating his teenaged daughter while his wife looks on and approves.
+Yet a recent poll showed that 8 out of 10 black people and 7 out of 10 white people approved of physically punishing children.
 The good news is that the same poll showed approval ratings for physical punishment declining from 84% in 1986 to 70% in 2012.

 7. There are more effective ways of getting the behavior you want.